 The MA in Critical Craft Studies is a low-residency graduate program in craft history and theory.
 This full-time, four-semester/ five-residency program is the first of its kind in the US.
 Students and faculty meet for two weeks of lectures, workshops, seminars, readings, project work, and individual conferences each July and January.
 The two-year continuous program begins in July; all July residencies are held on the Warren Wilson campus, and January residencies are held in downtown Asheville with classes at The Center for Craft.
 Students return to campus for a fifth and final residency to present their final projects in a public colloquium, co-organized by Warren Wilson College and The Center for Craft.
 Students work individually and collaboratively during residencies the following semester terms.
 Each student spends 20-25 hours per week on readings, writing and research assignments, meetings with mentors in their place of residence or online, online faculty sessions, and group meetings.
 Coursework builds critical thinking, research methods, and experience with formats ranging from writing and podcasts to exhibitions and curriculum development.
-Final projects demonstrate applied knowledge in craft histories and theories, and may include: a journal-article length thesis; an exhibition with essays, programs and texts; curricular development with lectures; a scholarly conference with publication; a podcast series; Object Library development; or a series of short critical essays.
+Final projects demonstrate applied knowledge in craft histories and theories, and may include: a journal-article length thesis; an exhibition with essays, programs and texts; curricular development with lectures; a scholarly conference with publication; a podcast series; online exhibition or research website; or a collected series of short critical essays.

 Residency instruction includes a combination of lectures, discussions, readings, field trips, workshops, hands-on material labs, studio visits, as well as a mixture of individual and group work.
-Students will explore craft histories and theories from around the globe and a range of disciplines through readings and interaction with experts within and outside of craft studies.
+Students explore craft histories and theories from around the globe and a range of disciplines through readings and interaction with experts within and outside of craft studies.
 Coursework, concepts and research methods for each semester are introduced in the residencies and further explored through independent study, project assignments, online group discussions, and monthly meetings with individual mentors.

 All research findings are shared and engaged collectively to expand the field through collective exchange and knowledge building.